kesiev/rewtro/manual/rewtrocartridge.md

 ### Screen resolution

 Rewtro screen has a _screen resolution_ which is the usual screen size that's used to place stuff on the screen and a _render resolution_ which stretches that screen image to any other size when rendered.
 By default, both of them are set to 160x144, inspired by the [GameBoy](https://en.wikipedia.org/wiki/Game_Boy#Technical_specifications) screen size.
-Changing with these values you can use larger and smaller resolutions for your games and, with some creativity, can easily recreate some _resolution weirdness_ from systems of the past.
+Changing these values you can use larger and smaller resolutions for your games and, with some creativity, can easily recreate some _resolution weirdness_ from systems of the past.

   * `screenWidth` and `screenHeight` change the _screen resolution_.
 You can set any value from 0 to 2047.
   * `renderWidth` and `renderHeight` change the _render resolution_.
 You can set any value from 0 to 2047.